Special Educational Needs & Disabilities

 We have detailed transition programmes in place for children transferring from Nursery to Year Reception, and for those leaving us in Y6 to move up to secondary schools in Y7.
 The support offered is dependent on each child’s needs, age and development.

-For children beginning our school, the inclusion manager and YR Teacher visit families at home before the start of the school term to give us the chance to get to know one another.
+For children beginning our school, the SENCo and Reception Teacher visit families at home before the start of the school term to give us the chance to get to know one another.
 Families are invited to a New Intake assembly, and have the opportunity to spend time in their new class with their new teacher.

 Year 6 have many transition activities planned including workshops and a day at their new school.
 We have a transition programme in school which is run by the inclusion manager alongside the class teacher.